Pulsafeeder Peristaltic Metering Pumps Improve Boiler Efficiency

 With the pump managing to tackle each of the customer's pain points, the results were remarkable, including:

 - Reduced service & maintenance costs associated with the boiler

 - Increased boiler efficiency & energy savings

 - Improved safety

-In terms of the customers return-on-investment (ROI), if we just only consider the cost of a maintenance person coming in to unclog or replace valves every month at around $100 – $150 per hour, then, based on the price of the new pump, they saw a positive ROI in under 10 months.
-When factoring in the other benefits, such as fuels savings and better boiler efficiency, the ROI is in fact much quicker.
+In terms of the customer's return on investment (ROI), if we only consider the cost of a maintenance person coming in to unclog or replace valves every month at around $100 – $150 per hour, then, based on the price of the new pump, they saw a positive ROI in under ten months.
+When factoring in the other benefits, such as fuel savings and better boiler efficiency, the ROI is, in fact, much quicker.

 We used Pulsafeeder Chem-Tech XP Series Peristaltic Metering Pump to solve the customer's problems.